TLC Resource Portal

 SAMPLE PHOTOS OF CABINET:

-Hot exhaust air does not need to ventilate directly outside and no ducting is to be used on the cooling unit.
+Hot exhaust air does not need to ventilate directly outside to the externa elements and no ducting is to be used on the cooling unit.
+Units cannot be ducted, funneled, or restricted in any manner.

-Backside of unit needs to be installed flush with a external and exposed to open/ventilated area whether its hallway, adjacent room, bathroom.
+Backside of unit needs to be installed flush with an external wall and exposed to open/ventilated area whether its a hallway, adjacent room, bathroom, etc...
 A space where the hot air can naturally dissipate into the cooler ambient air.

 ENSURING RUBBER GROMMET IS FULLY SEALED (CD COOLING UNITS ONLY):